-We have incurred substantial losses during our history and may not be able to maintain profitability.
 Unused U.S. federal net operating losses, or NOLs, for taxable years beginning before January 1, 2018, may be carried forward for 20 years to offset future taxable income, if any, until such unused NOLs expire.
 Under the 2017 Tax Cuts and Jobs Act, or the Tax Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, U.S. federal NOLs incurred in taxable years beginning after December 31, 2017, can be carried forward indefinitely and are limited to 80% of taxable income.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOL carryforwards to offset its post-change income or taxes may be limited.
 We have completed a Section 382 study and have determined that none of our NOLs will expire solely due to Section 382 limitations.
 However, we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which may be outside of our control.
 This could limit the amount of NOLs that we can utilize annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes and changes to the U.S. tax rules in respect of the utilization of NOLs may further affect the limitation in future years.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+For example, California imposed limits on the usability of California NOLs to offset taxable income and certain business credits to offset California tax liabilities in tax years beginning after 2023 and before 2027.